MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 _ Streamlined single sign-on.
 _ Bug fixes and enhancements shipped with Windows.

 Signing in with WAM is a preview, opt-in feature.
-Once enabled, replaces the previous browser-based user interface.
+Once enabled, the previous browser-based user interface is replaced.

 ```azurecli-interactive
 az config set core.allow_broker=true